Powerlearnproject/se-assignment-2-introduction-to-software-engineering-Reithi24/README.md

 3. Changes are difficult to imprelement once a phase is completed.
 4. Suited for projects with well defined requirements and stable environments.

- in what scenarios might each be preferred?
+ In what scenarios might each be preferred?
   WATERFALL MODEL
 Regulated Industries.
 1. industries like finance and healthcare which has a strict regulatory compliance requirements.